canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 |____WeatherForecast.cs
 ```

 You can delete the files `WeatherForecast.cs` and `WeatherForecastController.cs`.
+Visual Studio created these files when we choose the API project template.
+We won't need them for our catalog of products.

 Now, let's create a `ProductController` insde the `Controllers` folder.
 You can choose the template with read/write actions.
 You will get a class like this: